AyaData/amazon-sagemaker-mlflow-fargate/README.md

-## Manage your machine learning lifecycle with MLflow and Amazon SageMaker
+# Manage your machine learning lifecycle with MLflow and Amazon SageMaker

+## Maintainer: Stephen
+## Contributor: Hakeem

 ### Overview